 Janice Marriott is our course creator and tutor for both the Writing Stories for Children and the Poetry courses.
 She has published in a wide range of genres for children and adults, and won prizes for her poetry.

+Janice has been a Writer-in-residence twice, the first Foxton Fellow and a member of the NZ Institute of Manuscript Assessors.
 Besides writing stories and regular columns for magazines, plays for radio, and documentaries, Janice has written scores of informative and educational stories for children of all ages.
-Her website is www.janicemarriott.com

 We are fortunate to have had Jean develop our Romance Writing Course.
 Jean founded the New Zealand Romance Writers Society, so she is absolutely the best person to teach others how to write romance stories.
 Her own romance books sell worldwide under various nom-de-plume names.